Emarioo/BetterThanBatch/docs/guide/27-Compile time execution.md

 **NOTE:** When compiler is multi-threaded, you can use mutexes to prevent synchronization problems if multiple run directives accesses the same globals.
 Fortunately, all calls to the compiler session functions are thread-safe so you don't have to worry about that (the functions may not be foolproof from logical errors though).

 ### Function pointers
+**TODO:** Write about stub functions for bytecode functions in VM.
+How executable memory is allocated and x64 instructions generated to transition between VM and C code.

 ### Inline assembly
+**TODO:** Write about extra instructions being pre-appended and post-appended to the instructions in the inline assembly to allow Virtual Machine to transition between executing bytecode to calling a dynamically generated assembly function, to executing assembly, pushing popping values to/from stack and then returning back to VM.

 # Future improvements
 - Temporary global data for compile-time execution.
 For storing temporary mutexes.